cleitonfco/arefa/README.markdown

 Arefa
 ==========

 Is a simple system for organizing tasks in various projects!
-It consists in a set of tasks that can be assigned for users.
-Each user can do multiple tasks of one project.
+In this system each project can have a set of tasks and each task can be attributed to a user.